AshCoolman/docs/guides/angular-styleguide.md

 ## Principles

+### Which version of Angular?

+Angular 2 should be used for all green field projects.

 ### Minimise API

-Angular (esp.
-1) has a large enough API and [DSL](https://www.google.co.uk/#q=Domain+specific+language+DSL+pattern+angular) already.
-Infact it has been suggested the reason Angular _google trends_ higher than React, is because Angular devs need to constantly google the docs.
-There is enough magic, resist adding anything except plain idiomatic JavaScript.
+Angular has enough API and [DSL](https://www.google.co.uk/#q=Domain+specific+language+DSL+pattern+angular) already.
+You should **resist adding anything except plain idiomatic JavaScript**.
+It has been suggested the reason Angular _google trends_ higher than React, is because Angular devs need to constantly google the docs.

-### ES6 modules

-Angular 1: provides it's own module system (pre-ES6 module spec) - avoid it and use ES6 module system Angular 2: Expects you to just use the ES6 spec

-e.g. Bad `angular.module('angular-only-module-system')`, Good `import * as myPackage from 'my-package'`

 ## Guidance